 Fold Flap A into Slot B

 Thankfully, installing a Bluetooth transmitter isn’t like assembling a piece of Ikea furniture.
-I connected a 3.5mm stereo audio cable from my Musica’s stereo Line output to the transmitter’s analog input, plugged it in, turned it on, placed it in transmit mode (some have both transmit and receive settings), and the setup was done.
+I connected a 3.5mm stereo audio cable from my Musica’s stereo Line output to the transmitter’s analog input, plugged it in, turned it on, placed it in transmit mode (some have both transmit and receive settings), and I was done.
 If the transmitter also has an optical input like the TaoTronics did, don’t connect it to your Como Audio system’s optical jack because that’s an input not an output, meaning you won’t hear any sound in your headphones if you use that connection.
 If you use the Headphone output on your Como Audio system instead of the Line out, it will mute the unit’s speakers, so you’ll have to unplug the audio cable to the transmitter every time you want to hear your Como Audio system.
-If you use the Line output as I did, the unit’s speakers will remain active, so you’ll just turn the volume all the way down on your Como Audio system while you’re using your headphones, but at least you won’t have to plug and unplug the cable.
+If you use the Line output as I did, the unit’s speakers will remain active, so you’ll just turn the volume down to 1 on your Como Audio system while you’re using your headphones, but at least you won’t have to plug and unplug the cable.
 Like our customer from Germany, I also used my Musica’s rear USB jack to power the transmitter which came with its own (very short) USB charging cable.
 With the transmitter on, I turned the Bluetooth headphones on, put them in pairing mode per the instructions, and they paired and connected to the transmitter within a few seconds.
-I turned up the headphone’s volume and I was in business (if you use a Bluetooth speaker instead of headphones, the setup is pretty much the same).
+I turned up Musica’s volume and I was in business (if you use a Bluetooth speaker instead of headphones, the setup is pretty much the same).

-You'll be equally overwhelmed with the variety of Bluetooth headphones.
+You’ll be equally overwhelmed with the variety of Bluetooth headphones.
 For my own use case I chose the Plantronics BackBeat Pro2 closed back, over-ear (they cover the entire ear) Bluetooth headphones.
 As enamored as I was with the design of the B&W PX headphones (I worked for B&W 19 years ago), at $395 they were way beyond my budget (remember, I make my living working in audio).
-The Sony WH-1000xM3 Bluetooth headphones seemed to be at the top of every reviewer's list for the best sound quality, but they, too, were expensive at $348.
+The Sony WH-1000xM3 Bluetooth headphones seemed to be at the top of every reviewer’s list for the best sound quality, but they, too, were expensive at $348.
 I had never heard of Plantronics before, but this model garnered very decent reviews and the price was right at $146 with free (Amazon Prime) shipping.
-You can also check out interesting articles about Bluetooth headphones at Spriee.

 Bring on the Fun